quantrocket/wp-business-intelligence-lite/readme.txt

 = 1.0.2 =
 Tables are integrated with the DataTables jQuery plugin

+= 1.0.2 =
+Warnings in Debug mode are removed.

 == Screenshots ==
 1. [Create and test a query (click to enlarge)](http://www.wpbusinessintelligence.com/wp-content/uploads/assets/screenshot-1.png)